AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

     -   Supports IPv6.
     -   Provides ultra-high packet forwarding rates.
     -   Provides burstable network performance on low-specification instances.
-    -   Provides high network performance based on a large computing capacity.
+    -   Provides high network performance based on large computing capacity.
 -   Suits the following scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
     -   Game servers